EDINBURGH FOLK CLUB ... WHERE IS IT?

 ANNUAL SONG WRITING COMPETITION

-All entries must be emailed to this address, by the deadline (to be announced).
-At the AGM we discussed some refinements to the process which will be finalised before the end of 2018.
-Go to the competition's webpage via this link to see the rules and procedures that have applied until now
+All entries must be emailed to this address, by the deadline (midnight, Monday 16 May 2022 ).
+Go to the competition's webpage via this link to see the rules and procedures.

 NB: All entries are to be submitted via email.